-- As in any other industry, communication plays a vital role in the Finance Industry; it is one of the very important aspects seen in a candidate while making a judgment.
+- As in any other industry, communication plays a vital role in the Finance Industry; it is one of the fundamental aspects seen in a candidate while making a judgment.

-- Sound knowledge of the subject and good communication is a perfect choice for recruiters.
+- Sound knowledge of the subject and good communication are perfect for recruiters.

-- Sound knowledge with some real-time work experience will land to the dream job.
+- Sound knowledge with some real-time work experience will land the dream job.

-- Finance professionals are no more just bound in the cubicles; they play a dynamic role in today’s era.
+- Finance professionals are no more just bound to cubicles; they play a dynamic role in today’s era.

-- In today’s era, we require a good number of resources to work in the finance sector as we need to deal with the clients on a regular basis and for this Interpersonal skill is an added advantage.
+- In today’s era, we require a good number of resources to work in the finance sector as we need to deal with clients regularly, and for this, Interpersonal skill is an added advantage.

-- As in every field, finance also has a lot of competition in the market, so for building a good relationship with different customers all over the world, it is important to excel.
+- As in every field, finance also has a lot of competition in the market, so for building a good relationship with different customers worldwide, it is essential to excel.

 - When we compare two equally qualified hires, interpersonal skills are the most common point of difference, which means a lot.

-- However, it is difficult to find a candidate with strong financial reporting skills.
+- However, finding a candidate with strong financial reporting skills is difficult.

 - Candidates with high analytical abilities are the most preferred as they can implement their thinking, analyze the scenarios, and draw definite conclusions.

-- Candidates looking for a successful career in finance must demonstrate their analytical abilities with real-world examples and also with some of their demonstrated work.
+- Candidates looking for a successful career in finance must demonstrate their analytical abilities with real-world examples and some of their demonstrated work.

 - The record of solving the problem and bringing it to closure is the thing that makes the candidate stand out.

 - The main focus in today’s era is on digitization and automation.
-Therefore, it has encouraged the managers to look for financial domain knowledge and look for knowledge of IT skills.
+Therefore, it has encouraged managers to look for financial domain knowledge and IT skills knowledge.

-- Automation, Predictive Analytics, SAP are some preferred IT skills in the market.
+- Automation, Predictive Analytics, and SAP are preferred IT skills in the market.

 - It is always good to have managerial skills as it will help to own things much better.

-- If one has proven his ability to manage teams during his career in any field, he is bound to excel in a leadership position in the future.
+- If someone has proven their ability to manage teams during their career in any field, they are bound to excel in a leadership position.

-- Professionals must be well versed with the company’s fiscal data and market standards.
+- The company expects employees to be well-versed in the company’s fiscal data and market standards.

-- Finance and accounting may be associated with a monetary system, but that doesn’t mean innovation doesn’t have its place; there is always a lot of scope of innovation in every field.
+- Finance and accounting may be associated with a monetary system, but that doesn’t mean innovation doesn’t have its place; there is always a lot of scope for innovation in every field.